alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-cultural-goods.markdown

 ##What happens next

 Your application may be passed to an expert adviser in a national museum or gallery.
-If they are against the export on the grounds of national importance, your application will be sent to the Reviewing Committee.
+If they're against the export on the grounds of national importance, your application will be sent to the Reviewing Committee.

 The committee will recommend whether the decision should be put on hold to let a UK institution or individual raise funds to buy the item.